crcx/retro12/literate/RetroForth.md

       [ n:inc ] dip
     again
   ] call drop-pair ;
 ````

+Building on `s:for-each`, I am able to implement `s:index-of`, which
+finds the first instance of a character in a string.

 ````
 {{
-  :SystemState `0 `0 `0 ;
+  'I var
+  'O var
+  :-found? (-f)  &I fetch n:zero? ;
+  :update  (-)   &O fetch &I store ;
 ---reveal---
-  :mark
+  :s:index-of (sc-n)
-    &Heap  fetch &SystemState #0 + store
+    #0 &I store
-    d:last &SystemState #1 + store ;
-  :sweep
-    &SystemState #0 + fetch &Heap store
+    #0 &O store
-    &SystemState #1 + fetch &Dictionary store ;
+    swap [ over eq? [ -found? [ update ] if ] if &O v:inc ] s:for-each
+    drop &I fetch
+  ;
 }}
 ````

-# Large Scale Stack Reshuffling

-This is a bit of a hack, but very useful at times.
+Ok, This is a bit of a hack, but very useful at times.

 Assume you have a bunch of values: